nl en

 I can't select the right scheme.
 What now?

 You may be logged in but unable to click on a scheme.
-If so, your applicant type may not be able to apply for this scheme.
+If so, your applicant type may not be able to apply for this scheme or that the scheme hasn't been opened yet.
 Check whether you, as an applicant, meet the conditions of the grant scheme.
 You can request a new account for a different type of applicant if necessary.
-You can do this via My Fund
+You can do this via Mijn Fonds

 All my applications appear to have disappeared.
 What now?